 Apostille Translation Tips from a Legal Translator

 As a well-known legal translation service, we at often get questions from clients, whether they are individuals, small law firms, or major multinational businesses.
-One of the most common questions we receive when working with multinationals who do considerable business overseas is how to certify vital documents with Apostille, and whether that Apostille also needs to be translated.
+One of the most common questions we receive when working with multinationals who do considerable business overseas is how to certify vital documents with Apostille, how to make Apostilled translations admissible by the court and whether that Apostille also needs to be translated.

 Accordingly, we will take this opportunity to answer those questions.
 To give you a short answer to both questions – whether to use Apostille in the first place, and whether it needs to be translated – the answer is, in the old legal tradition, it depends.